Algebraic cycles and functorial lifts from $G_2$ to $\mathrm{PGSp}_6$: Integral representation and residue of the Spin L -function

-In this section, we explain the precise connection between the period integral appearing in the statement of Proposition \ref{period} and the residue of the spin $L$-function of $\pi$ in the case where the cubic totally real \'etale algebra over $\Q$ defining $\H$ is of the form $\Q \times F$, with $F$ a quadratic real \'etale algebra over $\Q$.
+In this section, using the the result of \cite{Pollack-Shah}, we explain the precise connection between the period integral appearing in the statement of Proposition \ref{period} and the residue of the spin $L$-function of $\pi$ in the case where the cubic totally real \'etale algebra $E$ over $\Q$ defining $\H$ is of the form $\Q \times F$, with $F$ a quadratic real \'etale algebra over $\Q$.
 We start by recalling well known analytic properties of some Eisenstein series for $\GL_2$.